abright93/e-commerce/README.md

 # e-commerce

 # Description
 This application is the back end for an e-commerce site used with starter code that I modified.
 I configured a working Express.js API to use Sequelize to interact with a MySQL database.
-Because this application was not deployed, I provide a links to a walkthrough videos that demonstrates its functionality.
+Because this application was not deployed, I provided links to walkthrough videos that demonstrate its functionality.

 # Table of Contents
 * [Installation](#installation)